Machine Asset Management: What it is and How to Optimize Equipment Lifecycles

 With accurate registry data in place, you can:

-• Plan preventive and predictive maintenance with confidence
+- Plan preventive and predictive maintenance with confidence

-• Track asset utilization and pinpoint bottlenecks
+- Track asset utilization and pinpoint bottlenecks

-• Integrate seamlessly with your Computerized Maintenance Management System (CMMS) and Enterprise Resource Planning (ERP)
+- Integrate seamlessly with your Computerized Maintenance Management System (CMMS) and Enterprise Resource Planning (ERP)

-• Support audit, compliance, and lifecycle-cost analyses
+- Support audit processes, regulatory compliance, and lifecycle-cost analyses

 2. Condition Monitoring

-Automated alerts drive predictive-maintenance workflows, reducing Mean Time To Repair (MTTR), extending Mean Time Between Failures (MTBF) and optimizing your asset lifecycle.
+Automated alerts drive predictive-maintenance workflows, reducing Mean Time To Repair (MTTR), extending Mean Time Between Failures (MTBF), and optimizing your asset lifecycle.

 3. Work Order Management

 Work order management ties your maintenance strategy directly to action.
 You create work orders in a Computerized Maintenance Management System (CMMS) that link to each asset’s record.
-Every order specifies the asset ID, task type—preventive, predictive or corrective—required parts and labor estimates.
+Every order specifies the asset ID, task type—preventive, predictive, or corrective—required parts, and labor estimates.

-Automated scheduling assigns work orders based on asset criticality, technician skill sets and parts availability.
+Automated scheduling assigns work orders based on asset criticality, technician skill sets, and parts availability.

 Your CMMS syncs with ERP-managed inventory to confirm spare-parts stock.
 You then publish schedules during planned downtime windows to minimize production impact.

-Closure validates completed tasks, updates the asset’s health status and attaches inspection reports or photos.
+Closure validates completed tasks, updates the asset’s health status, and attaches inspection reports or photos.

 4. Spare-Parts Planning